 - Places to visit: Hadimba Temple, Vashisht hot springs, Van Vihar and Raghunath Temple to name a few

 Glide across this mountain paradise on a majestic glider and view unreal, unending vistas of natural beauty.
 But be warned!
 Taking the leap requires you to pool all your courage together!
 The life-changing experience is definitely worth the initial scare.
 You can spend from 90 seconds up to 30 minutes up in the air on a bright sunny day.
-Marhi and Solang Valle, not far from Manali are the best places to for takeoff.
+Marhi, Kothi, and Solang Valley, not far from Manali are the best places for takeoff.

 Slower in pace but no less enriching is hiking across vast landscapes of peerless beauty.
 Amateurs can begin with a day-long trek, while more seasoned trekkers can go for longer duration treks into higher altitudes and rugged terrain.
 This also provides the opportunity of camping in the great outdoors under a star-speckled sky, far away from urban light pollution.

-Manali is base camp for the following famed treks:
+Manali is the base camp for the following famed treks:

-- Manali to Chandertal to Deo Tibba Base and back to Manali
+- Manali to Chandratal to Deo Tibba Base; and back to Manali

-- Manali to Batal to Chandertal Lake to Baralacha La and back to Manali
+- Manali to Batal to Chandratal Lake to Baralacha La; and back to Manali

 - Manali to Beas Kund to Solang Nallah and back to Manali